Wearing Glasses or Using Oxygen with Hearing Aids

 Believe it or not, you can even wear headphones and hearing aids together.
 You just have to be careful about picking the right kind of headphones.
 For instance, earbuds won’t work with hearing aids, because that space is already taken up by the tip of your hearing aid.
 Earbuds might also accelerate your hearing loss, especially if you have the audio turned up too loud.

 Bone-conducting or on-ear headphones are okay if you are using ITE (in-the-ear), ITC (in-the-canal), CIC (completely-in-canal), or IIC (invisible-in-the-canal) hearing aids.
 However, with ITE and BTE, you’re likely to get feedback with these types of headphones, or they may not work properly at all.

 Over-the-ear headphones can work well with both BTE and ITE hearing aids, as long as they are large enough.
 They usually feature noise cancellation, so they can help protect your hearing on top of providing clearer, crisper sound to the microphone of your hearing aids.
 The trick is to position the headphones correctly.

 Make sure the center of the headphone opening is positioned over the microphone of your hearing aid, rather than over your ear canal.
 This way, the music will be picked up properly by the microphone and sent to your ear canal.
 Your other option is to use telecoil technology in your hearing aids or to use special headphones designed for hearing aid users.

 Hearing aids should fit into your lifestyle, not the other way around.
-At MDHearingAid, we offer a line of affordable hearing aids available in both analog and digital models.
-Plus, each of our hearing aids can be worn with glasses and while using oxygen comfortably.
+At MDHearingAid, our hearing aids can be worn comfortably with glasses and while using oxygen.